Skip to main content

 Search Innovation Health providers

-*You can review our provider manuals and associated materials online to confirm your state’s direct access referral requirements.
+*FOR DIRECT ACCESS TO SPECIALISTS: Reference our Provider Manual and related materials online to confirm your state’s direct access referral requirements.

 ACA individual insurance plans only coordinate with Medicare coverage.
-If the member is eligible for Medicare and elected Medicare coverage, then Medicare will always be primary.
+If the member is eligible for Medicare and elects Medicare coverage, then Medicare will always be primary.

 Individual insurance plans use Government Exclusion (GE) to coordinate with Medicare.
 GE is a method of determining Aetna payment when Medicare is the primary insurance for the member.
-Medicare payments are excluded from the total allowed charges.
-Aetna CVS Health considers the allowance based on the member’s responsibility after Medicare has considered the claim.
+We exclude Medicare payments from the total allowed charges.
+Aetna CVS Health® considers the allowance based on the member’s responsibility after Medicare has considered the claim.

-We’ll automatically assign most members a PCP except for those in Missouri, New Jersey, North Carolina and Virginia (Aetna CVS Health members in Roanoke and Richmond).
+We automatically assign most members a PCP except for those in Missouri, New Jersey, North Carolina, and Virginia (Aetna CVS Health members in Roanoke and Richmond).
 Members can also call us to choose their PCP.
 Then we’ll mail them a new ID card.

-There are no out-of-network benefits with any Aetna CVS Health individual plan & family plan, in any state, except for emergencies.
-If Aetna CVS Health approves something, it would be at the in-network benefit and at a contracted rate (if broad network provider), or LOA negotiated.
+There are no out-of-network benefits with any Aetna CVS Health individual & family plan, in any state, except for emergencies.
+If Aetna CVS Health approves something, it would be at the in-network benefit and at a contracted rate (if broad network provider) or LOA negotiated.

 Note: MinuteClinic® locations and some labs have a national network.
-So they are not considered out of network even if they are outside of the service area.
+We do not consider them out of network even if they are outside of the service area.

 Payment and billing

 Yes, the payer ID and claim address are the same for exchange plans.
-For information on electronic claims submission, see our claims, payment & reimbursement resources.
+For information on electronic claims submission, review our claims, payment & reimbursement resources.

 We encourage electronic claims submission.
 However, if you prefer to mail a claim, you can use the address below:

-• Medical providers in Arizona, California, Florida, Georgia, North Carolina, Nevada:
+• Medical providers in Arizona, California, Florida, Georgia, North Carolina, Nevada, Utah:

 Aetna